mredenti/ModernCMake/slides/episodes/targets.md

 \vspace{.3cm}

-For sake of argument let us move the `greetings.hpp` header file into an `include/` folder.
+Let us move the `greetings.hpp` header file into an `include/` folder for the sake of argument

 \vspace{.3cm}